 - Saturday 23 March 2019 – Bristol at Engineers’ House

-Keynote addresses will be delivered by Sarah Whitehouse QC in London, Simon Readhead QC in Manchester and Professor David Ormerod QC in Bristol.
+Keynote addresses will be delivered by Simon Readhead QC in Manchester and Professor David Ormerod QC in Bristol.

 Please follow this link to download the full schedule.
 This event is equivalent to 8.5 hours CPD.